-To reinforce this meaning with beginners, it is sometimes easiest to answer two related questions at the same time:
+To reinforce this meaning with beginners, it is helpful to deal with two related definitions at the same time:

-Do you confuse the terms "biennial" (as in biennial plants) and "biannual" (as in biannual elections)?
-The confusion is understandable.
-The latter adjective is defined as pertaining to something that happens once every two years; when dictionaries define it, they often list the former as a synonym, which can be misleading.
+Don't confuse the terms "biennial" (as in biennial plants) and "biannual" (as in biannual elections).
+The latter adjective is defined as pertaining to something that happens once every two years; when dictionaries define it, they often list the former as a synonym, which is misleading.
 An example of something that can be biannual is an event, such as Congressional elections in the United States of America.

-The Biology of Biennial Plants, and a List of Examples
+The Botany of Biennial Plants, and Lists of Examples

 Biennials complete their life cycle in a two-year period.
-What mission must a plant accomplish in its life cycle?
-It must reproduce.
+The mission a plant must accomplish in its life cycle is to reproduce.
 Biennial plants bloom and set seed in their second year (during their first year, they just look like a bunch of leaves).
-After that -- having accomplished their one mission in life -- they die.
+After that, having accomplished their one mission in life, they die.
 They simply have no reason to go on living.

 - Canterbury bells (Campanula medium)

-- Honesty, known botanically as (or, more aptly, as Lunaria biennis)
+- Honesty, also called "silver dollar plants," known botanically as Lunaria annua (or, more aptly, as Lunaria biennis)

 - Stock (Matthiola incarna)